kevinboone/kzgrep/README.md

 A comma-separated list of file patterns to include in the search at the filesystem level.
 This is useful when searching recursively, in directories that contain many files which are not zipfiles.
 If this option is not set, then all files are included.
-Files that are not valid zipfiles will not be examined further, but finding out that this is the case wastes time.
+Even without this option, files that are not valid zipfiles will not be examined further; but finding out that this is the case wastes time.
 See also `--entries`

 -h,--no-filename